Microsimulations of demographic changes in England and Wales under different EU referendum scenarios: Results

 \subsection{Mechanisms of population change 2016--2036}

-\ Ethnic composition of the population can change by natural growth and migration.
+Ethnic composition of the population can change by natural growth and migration.
 Figure\,\ref{fig:pop_changes} illustrates the contributions of these two factors for the period 2016--2036.
-In Remain scenarios, the population grows mainly through immigration from the EU (and new accession countries after the 2nd enlargement) as well as births within this group.
-In Brexit scenarios, British expats return, but due to their relatively small number and predominantly post-reproductive age, they do not counterbalance the negative natural growth of their ethnic group.
-The population size increases mainly through the above-average fertility rate of non-EU immigrants~\cite{DynamicsDiversity} and the Eastern European `baby boomers' (Sec.\,\ref{sec:women-reproductive}).
+In Remain scenarios, the population grows mainly through immigration from the EU and new accession countries after the next enlargement.
+New immigrant women, who will arrive to E\&W after 2016, contribute 37\% of births to natural growth in this group in the ``Status quo'' scenario and almost 50\% in the ``2nd enlargement'' case.
+In Brexit scenarios, British expats return, but owing to their relatively small number and predominantly post-reproductive age, they do not counterbalance the negative natural growth of their ethnic group.
+Their share in the E\&W population shrinks further, even with the diminished presence of the EU immigrants, owing to high fertility rates of several other relatively numerous ethnic groups such as Pakistani or Africans.
+This above-average fertility rate of non-EU immigrants~\cite{DynamicsDiversity} and the Eastern European ``baby boomers'' (Sec.\,\ref{sec:women-reproductive}) are the main factors driving the population growth.